mendhak/mendhak.github.io/posts/2023-11-19-hands-on-llm-tutorial.md

 I'll first start with some direct LLM interactions, as these help to provide a base understanding of what's happening behind the scenes.
 From there we'll build up to the actual programmatic interaction in Python.

 {% notice "info" %}
-The cost shouldn't be too high, writing this tutorial and practicing it cost me about $0.07.
+The cost in running through the steps of this tutorial shouldn't be too high; writing this tutorial and practicing excessively cost me about $0.05, and should be lower for you.
 {% endnotice %}